History of Programming Languages

 The primary goal is to understand some of the major themes in the

-the seminar will focus on themes that NUPRL faculty members have
+steps.
+Initially, the seminar will focus on two themes close to the

 The secondary goal is to develop basic skills for understanding and

-by reading a series of papers, preparing an annotated bibliography,
+reading a series of papers, preparing an annotated bibliography, and

 The intended audience consists of PhD students who will write a

-will have a chance to develop the bibliography for the chapter on
+a chance to develop the bibliography for the chapter on background work;

 Prerequisites Ideally, a PhD student should have taken Intensive